Marriage and Civil Ceremonies

 Planning your Wedding Ceremony Order

-Your wedding ceremony is the most important part of your wedding day, it is the point in time when you officially go from being two single people to a married couple.
+Your wedding ceremony is the most important part of your wedding day — it’s the moment you officially go from two individuals to a married couple.

-The Argyll and Bute registrars want to help to make this part of your day perfect for you and are happy to tailor the ceremony to suit you and add in special extras or remove any elements that you are not comfortable with.
+The Argyll and Bute registrars are here to help make that moment perfect for you.
+We’re happy to tailor the ceremony to suit your style, add meaningful extras, or remove any elements you’re not comfortable with.

 The Processional